When you represent yourself in a civil case in North Dakota state court, you must do everything for yourself that a lawyer you hire would do for you.

 - Criminal Matters.
 If you have a low income and have been charged with a criminal offense, you may qualify for a free lawyer to defend you against the charge.
 Apply at the Clerk of Court’s Office of the court where the case is being heard.
 Contact information for North Dakota State District Courts and municipal courts is available at ndcourts.gov/court-locations.

 How Can a Lawyer Help Me?

-Lawyers are trained legal professionals who have graduated from law school and satisfied all of the requirements to be licensed to practice law in North Dakota.
+Lawyers are trained legal professionals who graduated from law school and satisfied all of the requirements to be licensed to practice law in North Dakota.